UniMath/agda-unimath/src/foundation/sigma-decompositions.lagda.md

 ## Idea

-A Σ-decomposition of a type `A` consists of a type `X` and a family of inhabited types `Y x` indexed by `x : A` equipped with an equivalence `A ≃ Σ X Y`.
-The type `X` is called the indexing type of the Σ-decomposition, the elements of `Y x` are called the cotypes of the Σ-decomposition, and the equivalence `A ≃ Σ X Y` is the matching correspondence of the Σ-decomposition
+A **Σ-decomposition** of a type `A` consists of a type `X` and a family of inhabited types `Y x` indexed by `x : A` equipped with an equivalence `A ≃ Σ X Y`.
+The type `X` is called the indexing type of the Σ-decomposition, the elements of `Y x` are called the cotypes of the Σ-decomposition, and the equivalence `A ≃ Σ X Y` is the matching correspondence of the Σ-decomposition.

-Note that types may have many Σ-decomposition.
+Note that types may have many Σ-decompositions.
 The type of Σ-decompositions of the unit type, for instance, is equivalent to the type of all pointed connected types.
 Alternatively, we may think of the type of Σ-decompositions of the unit type as the type of higher groupoid structures on a point, i.e., the type of